 Huntington’s Gene Mutation

 Every human has genes passed on from their parents.
-Like that, a gene of Huntington’s disease is also passed on to another generation and gets activated in the central nervous system leading to the degeneration of the brain cells.
+Like, a gene of Huntington’s disease is also passed on to another generation and gets activated in the central nervous system leading to the degeneration of the brain cells.

 Huntington’s disease genes consist of a mutation, known as Triplet Repeat Expansion.
 If you want to know more about TRE, then you must look into this study report for more awareness.
 It is accountable for creating many neurological diseases in a three-base cycle.